Report: Sounders sign Federal Way native and former New England Revolution midfielder Kelyn Rowe

 Rowe has started 179 matches in nine seasons with New England and has appeared in 240 total, scoring 29 career goals and assisting on 42 others.

-Rowe, who has a prominent tattoo of the Seattle skyline on his left tricep, led Federal Way to a state runner-up finish as a freshman in 2007.
+Rowe, who has a prominent tattoo of the Seattle skyline on his left triceps, led Federal Way to a state runner-up finish as a freshman in 2007.
 He briefly trained with the Sounders club in high school and while in college at UCLA, where he was named Pac-12 player of the year in 2011, but was never signed by his home state’s Major League Soccer team.

 News of Rowe’s signing is the first in what is expected to be a busy week for the Sounders.
 The club has yet to officially announce coach Brian Schmetzer’s new contract and MLS is in the process of renegotiating its collective-bargaining agreement with the Players Association.